 Improves Digestive Health

-Cat probiotics help maintain a healthy balance in the gut microbiome, which significantly contributes to nutrient breakdown and absorption.
+Cat probiotics help maintain a healthy balance in the gut microbiome, which significantly contributes to the breakdown and absorption of nutrients.

 Strengthens the Immune System